 I made a huge mistake.
-Perhaps because I kicked Hope out of my room and subsequently got charged for destruction of property and simple assault.
+Perhaps because I kicked Faith out of my room and subsequently got charged for destruction of property and simple assault.
 Or was it because I hauled ass right after while she picked up her stuff and called the police.
 My true mistake was neither and neither do I regret turning myself in at the local precinct.
 It was the fact that I showed up too late in the day that I could literally kick myself for being ignorant and tardy.

-In Wards 7 & 8, after the precinct locks you up, they wait until they accumulate a van full of prisoners before you get transported across the river to the Downtown courthouse in Judiciary Square.
+In Wards 7 & 8, after the precinct locks you up, they wait until they accumulate a van full of detainees before you get transported across the river to the Downtown courthouse in Judiciary Square.
 The police department normally makes this trek twice a day – once at daybreak and once in midday.
-If you miss the earlier trip, you gotta just hold tight for the next right, even if it means spending the night.
+If you miss the earlier trip, you gotta just hold tight for the next ride, even if it means spending the night.

 MPD don’t make special trips for any prisoner unless your name is Chris Brown or Charlie Sheen.
 There was too much congestion on the bridge, and I sure wasn’t gonna pony up for a flight on the air support unit aka “falcon.”